 - Write the Total number of specimens submitted on the Test Requisition form Specimens should be sent in individual plastic bags/ set upright in a holder or rack, separated from the request form to prevent contamination in event of leaking

-- Without separating needle from syringe place both together with the swab and any dressings in a puncture-resistant container
+- Without separating the needle from the syringe place both together with the swab and any dressings in a puncture-resistant container